12V DC to 240V AC 40W Inverter

 While it appears that the 80VA transformer can be made to work, I decided against using it, because even if the vibrator has a perfect duty cycle, this can change over time slightly.
 What would normally be an acceptable variation in duty cycle is clearly not acceptable with the 80VA transformer.

-The conclusion from all this is that higher power toroids are not suited for vibrator power supplies.
-The Jaycar 20VA transformers work very well, and I've not had any trouble with them.
+Fortunately, the Jaycar 20VA transformers work very well, and I've not had any trouble with them.
 And, with the amount of hours clocked up with the Altronics 50VA transformer, it too seems OK, but at the same time this appears to be the upper limit.

-Finally, it needs to be pointed out that while the Jaycar 20VA transformers, and the Altronics 30VA and 50VA toroidal transformers are OK, this is no guarantee that those from other sources are OK.
+It needs to be pointed out that while the Jaycar 20VA transformers, and the Altronics 30VA and 50VA toroidal transformers are OK, this is no guarantee that those from other sources are OK.

 Repairing the Transformer.